matthewbowling123/PID/README.md

 # PID Project
 For this project we were asked to make a project that uses PID in some way.
 We choose a simple but difficult project.
 A box with a wheel in which a photo interrupter would read the amount of rotations and display on an LCD screen.
-A rotary encoder would be used to change the wheels speed.
+A potentiometer would be used to change the wheels speed.
 ## Table of Contents
 - [Potential Obstacles](#Potential-Obstacles)
 - [Milestones](#Milestones)